stacks-network/rendezvous/docs/chapter_7.md

 # Quickstart Tutorial

-This tutorial walks you through testing a DeFi lending contract with Rendezvous, a property-based testing framework for Clarity smart contracts.
+This tutorial walks you through testing a DeFi lending contract with Rendezvous.
 You’ll see how Rendezvous uncovers subtle vulnerabilities that traditional unit tests miss, and learn how to design property-based tests that expose real bugs in simple smart contracts.

 ## What You'll Learn